- Who We Are

 Social Action/Tikkun Olam

 Tikun Olam translated means the repair of the world.
-At Or Hadash this means assisting families in times of need, as well as participation in community-wide responses to misfortune.
+At Or Hadash this means assisting families in times of need (our Hesed Committee), as well as participation in community-wide responses to misfortune.
 It means encouraging individual and communal responses to pressing political and social questions.
 It means that we are concerned with the wide range of issues -- Jewish and non-Jewish -- that affect our world.

-As you already know hunger and food insecurity are our theme for the year.
+Hunger and food insecurity continue in our local communities and nationwide.
 With that in mind we wanted to bring a few action items to your attention:

 Watch a Movie - "A Place at the Table - One Nation.
 Underfed." is a fantastic movie available On Demand and through iTunes as a download.
 One of the three stories takes place right here in Philadelphia.
-More information is available here: http://www.takepart.com/place-at-the-table/film and a movie summary is below.
+More information is available here http://www.takepart.com/video/2014/03/26/place-table-trailer: and a movie summary is below.

 Fifty million people in the U.S.—one in four children—don’t know where their next meal is coming from.
 Directors Kristi Jacobson and Lori Silverbush examine the issue of hunger in America through the lens of three people struggling with food insecurity: Barbie, a single Philadelphia mother who grew up in poverty and is trying to provide a better life for her two kids; Rosie, a Colorado fifth-grader who often has to depend on friends and neighbors to feed her and has trouble concentrating in school; and Tremonica, a Mississippi second-grader whose asthma and health issues are exacerbated by the largely empty calories her hardworking mother can afford.

 Hunger knows no time of year, week or day.
 For those that go without the necessary food it is something that they live with every hour of their lives.
-Our hunger related theme will continue with a spring collection and education about what critical items are NOT covered by food stamps.
-We will conclude with a congregational volunteer day at the Jewish Relief Agency on Sunday, June 2nd.
+Join the Jewish Relief Agency every month to help distribute food to those in need.

 |What Food Stamps Don't Cover-Flyer||9.71 KB|